 The concept of a stranger analyzing your every move and making a judgment on your ability as a parent can be uncomfortable and anxious.
-Think of this as an opportunity to prove your parenting skills and that you’re the best choice for primary custody.
+But think of this as an opportunity to prove your parenting skills and that you’re the best choice for primary custody.

 Related Reading: What Can I Do After The Final Custody Orders?

 In most instances, the court requires the parents to pay for the cost of the GAL.

 However, the good news is that there are circumstances where those fees can be waived.
 You can file a motion asking for an order for the following: